 Private equity funds from Asia and around the world are showing a keen interest in Vietnam startups.
 The country’s long-term growth prospects are improving, according to the Grant Thornton Global Private Equity Report.

 The report referenced a survey of private equity fund managers and institutional investors.
-72% of respondents said they have a positive outlook on the Vietnamese economy – the highest number in two years.
+72% of respondents said they have a positive outlook on the Vietnamese economy.
+That’s the highest number in two years.

 In addition, 84% of those surveyed said that they plan to increase their asset allocation to Vietnam.
-Among the most popular sectors for private equity investment are real estate, education, and retail.
+Private equity, real estate, education, and retail are among the most popular sectors.

-Furthermore, the American Chamber of Commerce in Singapore’s annual ASEAN Business Survey underscores Vietnam’s popularity.
+The American Chamber of Commerce in Singapore’s annual ASEAN Business Survey also underscores Vietnam’s popularity.
 It says the most desirable places in Southeast Asia for business expansion are Indonesia, Vietnam, and Myanmar.

 Better Policies Help Vietnam Startups

 Renewed optimism by private equity investors come as Vietnam shows an increasing trend of liberalization with regards to its economy.
-Just this October, the government announced that foreign business and individuals can own freehold property in Vietnam.
+The government recently announced that foreign business and individuals can own freehold property in Vietnam.

 Despite improvements in the country’s legal framework and steps toward a more open economy, analysts say that Vietnam still faces many issues.
 Poor infrastructure, rising consumer debt, a weak currency, and corruption make doing business in Vietnam complicated.